-In February 2017, the ACLU filed a Freedom of Information Act request with the U.S. Department of Justice to find out more about the circumstances under which the government thinks it can spy on Americans without providing notice.
+In February 2017, the ACLU filed a Freedom of Information Act request with the U.S. Department of Justice to find out more about the circumstances under which the government thinks it can spy on Americans without telling them.
 In June 2017, together with the ACLU of Northern California, we filed a lawsuit to enforce the request in the District Court for the Northern District of California.

-The Justice Department’s refusal to release this memorandum is of particular public concern because of the expanding use of secret electronic searches, including surveillance of Americans’ phone calls and emails under the Foreign Intelligence Surveillance Act (FISA) and the Wiretap Act.
-Many of these searches are conducted without warrants or individualized court approval under Section 702 of FISA — a controversial spying law scheduled to expire in December.
-The Justice Department has a track record of failing to inform individuals about Section 702 surveillance as required by law.
-It is impossible to know whether the government is complying with that obligation today when its controlling policies remain secret.
+The Justice Department’s refusal to release this memorandum is of particular public concern because of the government’s expanding use of secret electronic searches, including surveillance of Americans’ phone calls and emails under the Foreign Intelligence Surveillance Act (FISA) and the Wiretap Act.
+Many of these searches are conducted without warrants or individualized court approval under Section 702 of FISA — a controversial spying law that Congress reauthorized in January 2018.
+Under Section 702, the government is continuing to conduct warrantless surveillance of Americans’ international communications.

 District Court (N.D.
 Cal.)